-Minnesota's two treatment centers and assessment hospital (UMMC-West Bank, Mayo Clinic Hospital-Rochester, Children's) have contracts with waste management vendors to handle the transport and disposal of Category A waste.
+Minnesota's two treatment centers (UMMC-West Bank, Mayo Clinic Hospital-Rochester) have contracts with waste management vendors to handle the transport and disposal of Category A waste.
 MPCA would handle the contracting of waste removal for the decontamination process in a non-hospital setting.

-2.5.3 Public Messaging
+2.6.3 Public Messaging